-NFL Draft Shows the League Is Still Clueless About Domestic Violence
+NFL Draft Shows the League Is Still Clueless About Violence Against Women

 TMZ Sports reported that Gregory failed another drug test, his seventh, and that Gregory also ignored the NFL officials attempting to contact him about his drug treatment.

-The news had a number of teams wondering privately, if this would mean the end of Gregory's NFL career?
+The news had a number of teams wondering privately if this would mean the end of Gregory's NFL career.

 Of the five team officials I texted, four said they believed he was done in the NFL, but one said he'd be back at some point because of his talent.
 He is only 24.

-The one executive who said Gregory wasn't done believes Gregory's case will end up similar to that of Cleveland wide receiver Josh Gordon, who failed multiple drug tests, and hasn't played since 2014.
+The one executive who said Gregory wasn't done believes Gregory's case will end up similar to that of Cleveland wide receiver Josh Gordon, who failed multiple drug tests and hasn't played since 2014.
 Gordon, though, recently applied for reinstatement, and some reports have speculated that he might draw interest from a few teams should the Browns part ways with him.

-4. Bowl Games Just Aren't Worth The Risk
+4. Bowl Games Just Aren't Worth the Risk

 Reason No. 1 trillion why bowl games aren't just worthless, but can actually be detrimental to top picks: Michigan's Jake Butt.